renatodellosso/typed-api-client/README.md

 ```

 This will create a route like `/user/profile/42/comments` where `42` is a dynamic segment.
 The type of the dynamic segment is enforced by the schema provided to `dynamicRoute`.

+Dynamic routes have to be within a regular route (i.e., you cannot have a dynamic route at the root of the API).